micahsgilbert/fire.js/README.md

 | noiseResolution | number | how blocky or smooth the appearance is.
 Lower is blockier.
 | speed | number | the speed at which the animation changes.
 Lower is faster. |

+### The Gradient Directory
+This is something I threw together quickly to allow for a different way to configure fire.js.
+How it works is you select 2 colors and it will preview a gradient that fire.js will look like, and also provide the configuration needed to do it.
+It's not implemented with a fire preview, but it will in the future.

 ## What's "initial" and "multiplier"?
 The function for the r, g, and b values is `initial + noiseValue * multiplier`. `noiseValue` is always between 0 and 1, so this effectively means that the minimum value is `initial` and the maximum is `multiplier + initial`.